-Have you ever wondered what it would taste like if you took flaky biscuit dough, rolled it into a ball and deep-fried it?
-No?
-Well, at least now you know exactly what Bonuts are.
+Have you ever wondered what it would taste like if you took flaky biscuit dough, rolled it into a ball, deep-fried it, then covered it in sugar?

-That’s why I wanted to recreate these wonderful little pillows of happiness.
 And honestly, I love these almost as much as the real thing.
-I promise you can feed these to anyone, and they would never guess they’re low calorie.
+I promise you can feed these to anyone, and they would never guess they’re low-calorie.

-And while these may not be loaded with protein, they are super low calorie.
-45 calories to be exact.
-I can’t find the nutritional info of the Nashville Bonuts, but I’m willing to bet they’re much more unhealthy.
+And while these may not be loaded with protein, they are super low-calorie: 45 calories to be exact.
+I can’t find the nutritional info of the Nashville Bonuts, but I’m willing to bet they’re much higher in calories.

-For this recipe, you just need to buy biscuit dough of your choice (unless you want to make your own), and we’ll be cutting it up and forming donut holes from that.
+For this recipe, we’ll be using any biscuit dough of your choice (unless you want to make your own), and we’ll be cutting it up and forming donut holes from that.

 Easy enough, huh?